Plan a Group Visit

 - The 140-seat Mildred’s Grill serves hot, tasty food at reasonable prices.
 You can order in advance so that your food is ready and waiting at a time that best fits into your schedule.
 Large groups may enjoy their meal in the restaurant or outside as a picnic or reserve the private dining room.
-NOTE: Due to construction, Mildred’s Grill is not currently open to the public.
-New menus will be posted soon when the restaurant has reopened.

 - Please be on time.
 We have many groups visiting each day, and it’s vital to stay on schedule.
 If you find that you’re going to be late, please notify the group coordinator as soon as possible.

 - Please bring a cell phone with you on your trip.
 If you have any problems on your way to us, please call the group coordinator.
 Also, if we have weather issues, the coordinator will call you as soon as possible.